omercankoc/printlog/README.md

 }
 ```

-### Perform checks and assignments before starting the segue.
+## Perform checks and assignments before starting the segue
 ```swift
 override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
     if(segue.identifier == "toDetailsSegue"){